crossbario/crossbar-fabric-docs/docs/guide/Security-Hardened-Deployments.md

 ## Host Network Segregation

-**In short: if possible, use separate networks and interfaces for public Internet facing, and private clients facing sides**
+> **Summary: if possible, use separate networks and interfaces for public Internet facing, and private clients facing sides**

 Write me.